 All our models are based on our flexible tree with reinforced steel springs that has been successfully approved for the past 8 years.

 The tree is made of a special polyurethane that gives us the exact degree of flexibility required to fit the saddles perfectly to each horse's back.
 Whether straight or more curved, it can adapt to both.
 The tree is re-enforced with steel springs to absorb and distribute the rider's weight optimally.

 We have a unique system that allows us to remove the gullet easily from the saddle and customize it to the horse's back with utmost precision.
-Whether the horse has a straight forward back or a more complicated back, we are up for the challenge.
-The easy access to the gullet also allows trainers and owners alike to use the same saddle for different horses.
+Whether the horse has a straightforward back or a more complicated back, we are up for the challenge.
+The easy access to the gullet also allows trainers and owners alike to use the same saddle for different horses (within reason).

 The seat is modeled on the tree with a very high quality foam that maximizes the comfort of the riders.
-It is than finished and covered with top of the line Argentinian leather.
+It is than finished and covered with top-of- line Argentinian leather.

-We also offer a very smart girthing system consisting of 2 parts.
+We also offer a very smart billet system consisting of 2 parts.

-Part 1: is the double V- girthing that avoids pressure points by even distribution over a wider area.
-However, we do not attach the girthing to the gullet as this would limit the rotation of the tree in the front and therefore restrict the movement of the shoulder under the saddle.
+Part 1: is the double V-billets that prevents pressure points through even distribution over a wider area.
+However, we do not attach the billets to the gullet as this would limit the rotation of the tree in the front and therefore restrict the movement of the shoulder under the saddle.

-Part 2: are the 4 loops that allow us to lead the girth straps through at the end of the flap.
+Part 2: are the 4 loops that allow us to lead the billets through at the end of the flap.
 These special loops help us to adapt perfectly to the horse's girth position.

-For a horse with a forwarded girth position, we can use loop 1 and 3 or 2 and 3.
+For a horse with a forward girth position, we can use loop 1 and 3 or 2 and 3.
 For a horse that is making the saddle too busy in the back, we can use loop 3 and 4.
 This is a nice and very horse friendly way to customize this important part of the saddle.